Here’s my guide to visiting the beautiful town of Kotor Montenegro.

 Among others, there’s the 17th century Pima Palace, beautiful despite it’s slightly crumbling baroque balustrade, the 18th century Beskuca Palace with a gothic portal depicting a lion, and the well preserved 12th century St. Luke’s Church.

-I'm a cat person.
-I'm the owner of a rather haughty and neurotic main coon and a playful Bengal kitten.
+I’m a cat person.
+I’m the owner of a buddy Ragdoll and a playful Bengal kitten.
 I miss them when I am out and about on my geographical cures.

 Most cat people get their cat fix on youtube or by following Sukiicat on Instagram.
 Kotor, on the other hand, is literally awash in cats and they are part of the town’s daily life.
 There are cats perched atop ancient walls, lazing in church doorways, and sprawled through tiny alleyways in and around shops and cafes.